CURRICULUMPhonics & Reading

 Discrete daily phonics teaching continues into Y3 for pupils that do not meet the required standard by the end of KS1.
 Continued understanding of spelling rules and patterns are explored through weekly spelling work which encourages pupils to find links between families of words and to explore their common meanings.
 Spelling conventions and widening vocabulary are reinforced during daily shared & guided reading and writing.

 Pupils in KS2 continue to take part in daily guided and paired reading as part of Success for All.
 This enables pupils to explore new vocabulary, authorial intent and to develop their comprehension skills as modelled by the teacher.

 Reading for pleasure is encouraged through use of the school and class libraries.
 Pupils that are fluent readers by the end of Y4 are encouraged to self-select texts from the class and school libraries to continue their reading journey.
 Children in KS2 are designated ‘book buddies’ for younger pupils in FS and KS1 in order to develop reading confidence and to model good reading habits for younger pupils.
 ACEs time continues throughout KS2.

-If you need any information about the Curriculum, please contact the school office and ask to speak to Mrs Lang.
+If you need any further information about phonics or reading at our school, please contact the school office and ask to speak to Mrs Lang.